bestbat/Homura/README.md

 This Script is designed for FreeBSD 12.0-RELEASE.
 All other versions are not supported!

-Use our setup to install Homura correctly
+Use the setup to install Homura correctly

 `curl -O https://raw.githubusercontent.com/Alexander88207/Homura/master/Setup.sh && bash Setup.sh`